Microservices

 - Designer.
 Explains how to create new microservices and configure existing ones.

-The Microservices section offers a number of key advantages.
+Microservices offer a series of key advantages.
 The most relevant ones are described below:

 Access to a centralized catalog